Leaving a Doll's House: Deterioration of relationship with Roth

 Bloom continued to support Roth as his hoped-for masterpiece produced disappointing reviews and sales.
 As they retreated to their Connecticut house, Roth fell into a depression, which caused extremes of emotion and severe mood swings during which he could alternately be extremely loving or cruel.
 Their marriage began to disintegrate; Bloom writes that a main concern during this bleak time of Roth's emotional volatility was self-preservation.

 Ultimately, Roth had himself committed to psychiatric care at Silver Hill Hospital.
-Despite seeming initially reconciliatory, when he summoned Bloom to visit him, Roth described himself as being very angry with her upon her arrival and proceeded to recite a list of her faults that he had prepared, such as her 'odd' behaviour in restaurants, looking at her watch and humming to herself, and remarking that it was a pity he couldn't control himself, when his father lost control of his bowels.
+Despite seeming initially reconciliatory when he summoned Bloom to visit him, Roth described himself as being very angry with her upon her arrival and proceeded to recite a list of her faults that he had prepared, such as her 'odd' behaviour in restaurants, looking at her watch and humming to herself, and remarking that it was a pity his father couldn't control himself when he lost control of his bowels.
 Bloom felt he had scrutinised every mistake she had made in their seventeen years together, although she did express regret for having commented on his father's situation.
 This culminated with Roth saying that if Anna was coming to New York for three months, which had been planned so she could study with an opera teacher in New York (Anna is a professional singer), he would terminate the marriage.
 Bloom reported to the hospital for more sessions (overseen by a Dr. Bloch) over a period of several days, which she described as the "most brutal" of her life, trying to reason with Roth and save their marriage.

 After Roth left the hospital, Bloom describes herself as going through a near breakdown and acting in a distressed and desperate manner.
 Roth stated that he did not wish to see her and offered her money not to stay at their apartment in New York while he recovered there.
 Bloom, meanwhile, had accepted the offer of acting work on a film in Dublin, but was so distressed that the acting experience was a disaster.
 Roth then contacted Bloom to indicate he would like to resume their relationship at a suitable juncture.
 This was a time of upheaval and misfortune for Bloom; Anna had recently been at a bank when it was the target of an armed robbery, and Bloom had sold her home of 20 years in London.
 A visit to see Roth on the night before he left Silver Hill ended in Roth furiously verbally attacking Bloom.
 Bloom herself was admitted to the hospital as a patient after Roth's outburst caused her to have a breakdown and tell a duty nurse that she wanted to die.